RLesur/casewhen/README.md

 ## `dbplyr` support

-This package allows you to use a `case_when` function with `dbplyr`.
+*`dbplyr` support is experimental.*
 You first have to register the `SQL` translation to your connection:

 ``` r
 library(dbplyr)